phw198/cp2gh/README.md

   --skipcp          skip parsing data from CodePlex and use existing issues.db file

   --count=COUNT     the number of issues to import (used mainly for testing)

+  --openonly	    only migrate open issues from CodePlex to the database

+  --filter=<f>      Add a filter to the WHERE clause when migrating from the database to GitHub (after importing from CodePlex)